Purefekt/Predicting-Stroke-using-Various-Classification-Methods/README.md

 ```
 python -m ipykernel install --user --name='stroke-prediction'
 ```
+Now this environment will appear as a kernel to be used with Jupyter notebook

 ## Download the thesis
 - Download from the University archive here, you will need to be signed in on the University WiFi -> https://dea.lib.unideb.hu/dea/handle/2437/324635